-The PoC Server performing the Controlling PoC Functions sends Continuous Media in the form of RTP Media packets according to rules and procedures of the [OMA-PoC-UP] towards all PoC Clients that has negotiated Continuous Media in the PoC Session unless the PoC Server Participating PoC Function are using PoC Media Traffic Optimisation as specified in [OMA-PoC-UP] "PoC Media Traffic Optimisation".
+The PoC Server performing the Controlling PoC Functions sends Continuous Media in the form of RTP Media packets according to rules and procedures of the [OMA-PCPS-UP] towards all PoC Clients that has negotiated Continuous Media in the PoC Session unless the PoC Server Participating PoC Function are using PoC Media Traffic Optimisation as specified in [OMA-PCPS-UP] "PoC Media Traffic Optimisation".

 NOTE 1: If the PoC Media Traffic Optimisation is used the PoC Server performing the Controlling PoC Function only sends one RTP Media packets to the PoC Server performing the Participating PoC Function instead of sending one RTP Media packet to each PoC User handled by the PoC Server performing the Participating PoC Function.